SidJain1412/SidJain1412.github.io/content/about.md

 draft: false
 ---

-Currently, I'm a Staff Data Scientist at [CleverTap](https://www.clevertap.com).
+Currently, I'm a Architect - Data Science at [CleverTap](https://www.clevertap.com).

 I have a demonstrated history of applying my coding and analytical skills to a variety of Machine Learning, Deep Learning, Statistical and Engineering projects.